Maintenance in Managed Service for OpenSearch

 You can set the maintenance window when creating a cluster or updating its settings:

-- The arbitrary option (default) allows performing maintenance at any time.
+- The At any time option (default) allows performing maintenance at any time.

-- The by schedule option allows setting the preferred maintenance start day and time (UTC).
+- The By schedule option allows you to select the day of the week and UTC time when the maintenance will be performed.
 For example, you can choose a time when the cluster is least loaded.

 Maintenance workflow